AZO234/NP2kai/README.md

 Mouse is cuptured (hidden/show toggle) by F11 key.

-Mouse cursor is able to move with joypad when Joy2Mouse mode.
+Mouse cursor is able to move with joypad.
-Switch Joy2Mouse mode in config.
+Switch Joy2Mouse/Keyboard mode in config to 'Mouse'.
 D-UP/DOWN/LEFT/RIGHT: mouse move
 B button: left click
 A button: right click
 R button: mouse speed up durling hold

-Keyboard is able to control with joypad when Joy2Key mode.
+Keyboard is able to control with joypad.
-Switch Joy2Key mode in config.
+Switch Joy2Mouse/Keyboard mode in config to 'Arrows' or 'Keypad' (or 'Manual').
 D-UP/DOWN/LEFT/RIGHT: Arrow key or Keypad(2468) key
 B button: Z key
 A button: X key